david-schmidt/adt/website/trunk/htdocs/WEB-INF/data/smarty/templates/index.markdown

 ADT is the "Apple Disk Transfer" utility.
 Paul Guertin originally developed ADT as a way to transfer 5.25" disk image files from PC directly to diskette on a 64k or larger Apple II and to send 5.25" diskettes to PC where they are saved as .dsk disk image files.
-A typical ADT setup is an Apple II with a serial card or built-in serial port connected via a NULL modem cableto a PC's COM port with each computer running ADT.
+A typical ADT setup is an Apple II/IIe/IIc/IIgs with a serial card or built-in serial port connected via a NULL modem cable to a PC's COM port with each computer running ADT.

 News
 ====

-**27 Dec 2006**: ADT 2006 Released.
+**27 Dec 2006**: ADT 2006 is released.
 Some goodies from the [ADTPro project] (http://adtpro.sourceforge.net/) have been incorporated into ADT.
 See the [download](http://developer.berlios.de/project/showfiles.php?group_id=5617) page for details and downloads.